reumandc/wsyn/README.md

 finicky.
 You can also clone the repository and use devtools::install() to install from your local clone.
 The build_vignettes=TRUE option seems to work better for devtools::install than it does for devtools::install_github.
-If you have trouble, please email me with details, reuman@ku.edu.
+If you have trouble, please email me.